Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Having this information before you depart means you can relax and enjoy yourselves.

-At the airport: If you’re taking injections on holiday, take a hospital letter from your son’s consultant to prove it’s a prescribed medication so that you can carry the injections in your hand luggage.
+At the airport: If you’re taking injections on holiday, take a hospital letter from your childs consultant to prove it’s a prescribed medication so that you can carry the injections in your hand luggage.
 If you are travelling with nutritional formula, a similar letter may be necessary to carry volumes of liquid in your hand luggage.

 Schedule in some rest time

-Fatigue can be a major symptom at different ages with many younger boys alternating between periods of high energy until suddenly “hitting the wall” and needing a significant amount of time to rest and recuperate.
+Fatigue can be a major symptom at different ages with many younger children alternating between periods of high energy until suddenly “hitting the wall” and needing a significant amount of time to rest and recuperate.
 It can take longer to recover from a busy day or periods of physical activity, so consider scheduling in rest times.

 Meeting other boys with Barth syndrome